 It did not take us long to realise that this was a route that begged to be followed.

 We set off in April, taking the train to Machynlleth to start our hike from the town clock on the high street the following morning.
 It was a dull but dry day, the latter being the most important.
 Although we went up into the clouds before dropping down to Dolgellau, the first day was good.
-Things got even better the next day as we followed the route through slate mining areas and enjoyed the views of the Rhinogs, before arriving at Trawsfyndd for our next stop.
+Things got even better the next day as we followed the route through slate mining areas and enjoyed the views of the Rhinogs, before arriving at Trawsfynydd for our next stop.

 We had decided to tackle Stage 3 by breaking the 18.5 miles into two stages.
 Crossing the lake by the footbridge in the morning, rain fell briefly but only just long enough for us to put our waterproofs on.
-By the time we walked across the head of the Afon Glaslyn estuary into Penrhydeundraeth for our overnight stop, the sun was shining.
-The next day we were doubly pleased that we had chosen to divide Stage 3, as a quick check of the railway timetable meant that we could allow a brief wait to see the Festiniog train go through.
+By the time we walked across the head of the Afon Glaslyn estuary into Penrhyndeudraeth for our overnight stop, the sun was shining.
+The next day we were doubly pleased that we had chosen to divide Stage 3, as a quick check of the railway timetable meant that we could allow a brief wait to see the Ffestiniog train go through.
 Another good reason for not being in a hurry on this day was the fact that the logging company working in the forest at Coed Llyn y Garnedd had temporarily obliterated the footpath and a little time was needed to negotiate this area.
-The route into Bedgellert along the Afon Glaslyn was one of the many highlights of the Snowdonia Way.
+The route into Beddgelert along the Afon Glaslyn was one of the many highlights of the Snowdonia Way.

 A hiker's paradise, in Wales